 Generally speaking, according to the Federal Labor Standards Act (FLSA), you are not legally required to provide a termination letter.
 The only exception under this law is if the employee in question is part of a union, or if their termination is part of a larger mass layoff or corporate closure.
 All other forms of employment usually relate to “at-will” employees, so both you and your employee are legally entitled to end the employment contract at any time and without written consent, provided the reason is justifiable (non-discriminatory and not in violation of contracts or union agreements).

-Having said that, it is generally considered to be a good idea to provide any employee you are firing or laying off with a termination letter.
-That way, everything is documented, including the date of dismissal, and you avoid any potential legal disputes.
+That said, most employers consider it a good idea to provide a termination letter to any employee they are firing or laying off.
+That way, you document everything, including the date of dismissal, and reduce the risk of potential legal disputes.
 For this reason, most companies include a termination process in their HR policies.
 It’s also important that you familiarize yourself with any local laws as termination legal requirements can vary by state.

 How to write a termination letter